SamanthaBooth81/High-Low-Game/README.md

 - Scoreboard containing the top 10 highest scores with the date acheived

 # Technologies Used

+- [JSFiddle](https://jsfiddle.net/) to double check code and functionality before added to Gitpod.

 # Testing
 # Validator Testing
 # Bugs Found